-According to Payday Loans Max, Arkansas’s attorney General sues two online payday loan businesses and their owners.
+According to Payday Loans Big, Arkansas’s attorney General sues two online payday loan businesses and their owners.

 They claim that these online lenders lending out illegal payday loans with interest rates higher than allowed by Arkansan’s law.
-These law suits are against Arrowhead Investments Inc., and Galaxy Marketing Inc. Christopher Hodes is holder of both companies so he will also be subject to the law suit.
+These law suits are against Arrolond Invest Inc., and Galo Market Inc. Mark Zulmon is holder of both companies so he will also be subject to the law suit.

 The law suit was filed in Pulaski County Circuit Court again this individual and his two holding companies accusing him of marketing Arkansas payday loan consumers through various websites lending payday loans with high interest rates some as high as 782 percent!